jdevfullstack/generative-ai-review/README.md

 ![alt text](image-2.png)

-## Downtimes And Limits
+## Downtimes and Limits

-Because of the demand, I've experienced a lot of downtimes and rate limiting when using different GPTs.
-Imagine being too engrossed in coding with a continuous discussion then all of a sudden, it failed to answer and your train of thought was lost because of that !
-That happens all the time.
+In the past, I frequently encountered downtimes and rate limiting when using different GPTs due to high demand.
+Imagine being deeply engrossed in coding during a continuous discussion, only for it to suddenly fail to answer, causing you to lose your train of thought !
+This used to happen all the time.

-ChatGPT Web is a hell of a crazy thing.
-It always hangs !
-Though if you close and reopen the session, you'll see it has completed the answer.
+ChatGPT Web was quite frustrating, often hanging during use.
+In my experience, even though it was hanging, closing and reopening the session would complete the answer.
+However, it has recently improved, allowing for continued use.

-Without signing-in, as of this writing, Microsoft Copilot on the Web is limited to 4 questions only while the mobile app is 10.
+In the past, without signing in, Microsoft Copilot on the Web was limited to 4 questions, while the mobile app allowed for 10.
+Currently, I’m using it with the updated UI, and I no longer see these limitations, but I cannot yet verify any changes regarding this limitation.

 ## True Intelligence
 ### Human Replacement